Yahya-96/MyDevops/Bash/File operations.md

 mkdir -p "$dir_name
 ```

 `mkdir -p`: This creates a directory if it does not exist.
 The `mkdir` command is used to create a directory.
-The ‘-p’ that follows is important as the directory will only be created if it does not exist.
+The `-p` that follows is important as the directory will only be created if it does not exist.
 This prevents any errors.

 ---